veniamin-ilmer/gui-builder/README.md

 Write Rust code that creates an example window, with a few widgets in:

 * [x] Windows
+* [ ] Mac
-* [ ] Conrod
+* [ ] Linux

-For windows, use winapi.
-(Over time, conrod will be replaced with Linux and Mac specific widget libraries.
+Use low level crates to build these windows and widgets.

-Figure out how to hook into widget specific events handlers for each operating system / crate.
+Figure out how to hook into widget specific events handlers for each operating system.

+For Linux, default to the simplest widget library for now.
+For example, FLTK.

 #### Part B
 Combine all of this code into one simple Rust windowing code.